 The precept of ‘take it and copy it’ has worked and the GCP can now proudly call itself an incubator of global citizenship education also at high schools.

-In the meantime St. Mark’s School convened a second group of high school students at their Global Citizenship Institute in July 2015.
+In the meantime St. Mark’s School convened four groups of high school students every year since 2014 at their Global Citizenship Institute and is planning another gathering in July 2018.